-The Sugar Hill Development in Harlem, NY By Architect David Adjaye is a mixed-use development that has affordable apartments, office spaces, preschool and a museum of art and storytelling.
-Apart from minimising the need to commute, the project is at walking distance to the Metro station and ideally connected to the surrounding city.
+The Sugar Hill Development in Harlem, NY By Architect David Adjaye is a mixed-use development that has affordable apartments, office spaces, preschool, and a museum of art and storytelling.
+Apart from minimizing the need to commute, the project is within walking distance to the Metro station and ideally connected to the surrounding city.

 What good is a house without basic amenities?
 The fundamental necessities like water supply, sanitation, and electricity at the selected site must be adequate, planned, and provided for at the planning stage of the housing complex design.

 Aranya housing at Indore designed by Architect B. V. Doshi is an exemplary project where architecture was a series of plots with basic plinths, toilets, electric lines, drinking water taps, nodes, streets, and courtyards laid out and given to the needy.
 As an initiation to the development, about eighty houses were built by careful observation of the vernacular lifestyle of people and the inside-outside spaces required.